How do ISOs work?

 The original intent of the AMT was to ensure that taxpayers did not make excessive (albeit legal) use of tax loopholes to avoid paying a minimum amount of taxes.
 To that end, it requires a taxpayer to make a separate calculation which takes account of "preference and adjustment" items that, broadly speaking, fall into 2 categories:

-When ISOs are exercised, the excess of the stock’s market value over its exercise price falls into the latter category, and is therefore added along with other preference and adjustment items for the purpose of determining whether the employee is subject to the AMT in that year.
+When ISOs are exercised, the excess of the stock’s market value over its grant price falls into the latter category, and is therefore added along with other preference and adjustment items for the purpose of determining whether the employee is subject to the AMT in that year.

 ISOs can potentially provide an alternate source of income for employees who are awarded them.
 But because of the tax rules that govern them, careful planning is needed ahead of time to maximize their benefit—particularly when large numbers of options are exercised.